 Additional funding sources and tourism research can be found on the Northumberland Partners website: www.northumberlandpartners.com/en/funding/Funding.asp.

 It is the responsibility of the Event Organizer to ensure adequate liability insurance is obtained for the event.
-The Event Organizer should consider all event components when reviewing insurance requirements, including all vendors, food merchants, performers and all programming elements.
+The Event Organizer should consider all event components when reviewing insurance requirements, including vendors, alcohol, programming elements, all logistics.

 All occurrences of gambling and games of chance (i.e. lotteries, raffles, bingo and 50/50 draws) in the province of Ontario are subject to the licensing and regulations of the Alcohol and Gaming Commission of Ontario.
 Any event planning to include any form of gambling or game of chance (even if for fundraising purposes) must obtain a lottery license from the Municipality of Port Hope’s Information Licensing Coordinator.